SS Great Britain: Launch

 Introductions were made, followed by the "Address to His Royal Highness the Prince Albert", by the town clerk, D. Burgess.
 Honours were then bestowed on him by the Society of Merchant Venturers, and there were speeches from members of the Bristol clergy.
 The royal party then had breakfast and, after 20 minutes, reappeared to board horse-drawn carriages.

 At noon, the Prince arrived at the Great Western Steamship yard only to find the ship already "launched" and waiting for royal inspection.
 He boarded the ship, took refreshments in the elegantly decorated lounge then commenced his tour of inspection.
 He was received in the ship's banqueting room where all the local dignitaries and their ladies were gathered.

 After the banquet and the toasts, he left for the naming ceremony.
 It had already been decided that the christening would be performed by Clarissa (1790–1868), wife of Philip John Miles (1773–1845) and mother of Bristol's MP, Philip William Skinner Miles (1816–1881), a director of the company.
 She stepped forward, grasped the champagne bottle and swung it towards the bows.
-Unfortunately, the steam packet Avon had started to tow the ship into the harbour and the bottle fell about 10 ft short of its target and dropped unbroken into the water.
+Unfortunately, the steam packet Avon (which also had an iron hull and screw propulsion and had been launched by Stothert, Slaughter & Co. earlier the same year) had started to tow the ship into the harbour and the bottle fell about 10 ft short of its target and dropped unbroken into the water.
 A second bottle was rapidly obtained and the Prince hurled it against the iron hull.

 In her haste, Avon had started her work before the shore warps had been released.
 The tow rope snapped and, due to the resultant delay, the Prince was obliged to return to the railway station and miss the end of the programme.